How Saving an Emergency Fund can Help You to Never Live Paycheck to Paycheck Again

 What is an Emergency Fund?

-There are two phases for those building their emergency fund; it all depends on where you are in your financial journey.
-Personal finance is just that, personal.
 The over-arching goal is to have your emergency fund be there for true emergencies, like if you need to travel to visit a family member who’s health is declining, or to pay for an unplanned medical expense.
 Those are real emergencies.
 However, everybody goes through a transition where you just need a bit of a buffer to keep you from going further into debt while you figure out your financial situation.
 For example, if paying off credit card debt is on your to-do list, an emergency fund will still be essential to prevent from adding to your credit card while you are trying to aggressively pay it down.

 What an Emergency Fund is NOT

 An emergency fund is top priority and would be the first step to getting your finances in order.
 However, in the long run, you would have different tactics to address other financial considerations.